MittenzHugg/BK_Randomizer/BUILDING.md

 To build the libunderime-f3dex submodule run `make libum`

 # Building
-To build all kb binaries, run `make all` to only build a sepecific version run `make kb-VERSION` Where VERSION is `kb-NBKJ`
+To build all kb binaries, run `make all` to only build a sepecific version run `make rando-VERSION` Where VERSION is `rando-NBKE`

 # Patching
 The patching scripts will run the building process, so you can skip the building process if you plan on patching.